 10. Visit Glendalough, Co.
 Wicklow – for a Medieval city

-Set amidst the backdrop of the enchanting Wicklow Mountains National Park, Glendalough is one of the most magical sites to see in all of Ireland.
+Set amidst the backdrop of the enchanting Wicklow Mountains National Park, Glendalough is one of the most famous landmarks in Ireland you need to visit.

 Glendalough is the site of an early Christian monastery founded in the 6th-century by St. Kevin.
 It remains perfectly preserved today, offering great insight into the lives of those who came before us.
 The park is also ripe with trails, lakes, and waterfalls.